aemonge/aemonge.github.io/README.md

 Global Banking APIs (usa) @ GFT / Santander Global Tech (Spain) : _technical lead / Architect_ (Spain)
 **2019-20XX**
 As a technical lead, I'm responsible of the technical coordination and alignment of a team, which is composed of three squads (5 members) on Spain and seven on the USA.
-The goal of this project it to modernize the back-end services in the bank using MuleSoft.
+The goal of this project it to modernize the back-end services in the bank integrating MuleSoft.
 I've successfully lead the squads with product owners comprehension, into an ATDD continuos delivery methodology.
 My daily work is to ease the developers work and at the same time raise the quality of our work overall, through architectural definitions, spike improvements and constant research.

 Components catalog @ GFT / Santander Global Tech (Spain) : _Product Owner / Front-End Architect_ (Spain)